 Refrigerator Storage

-- Store leftovers in an airtight container.
+- Store leftovers in an airtight container for up to 4 days.

 Freezing Walking Taco Casserole

-- Can be frozen for up to 3 months.
+- For longer storage, freeze in an airtight container for up to 3 months.

 Reheating Walking Taco Casserole

-- Oven: Preheat to 350°F (175°C) and cover with foil.
-Heat for about 20-25 minutes or until warmed through.
+- Oven: Preheat to 350°F (175°C) and bake covered with foil for about 20 minutes until heated through.

 Frequently Asked Questions

-Can I customize my Walking Taco Casserole?
+Can I use ground turkey instead of beef in Walking Taco Casserole?

-How do I reheat Walking Taco Casserole?
+How do I make Walking Taco Casserole vegetarian?

 Final Thoughts